Help Us Raise AwarenessGet a Free Wristband

 Death Rate (in deaths per million) = (Mesothelioma Deaths / Total Population) * 1,000,000

-For example, if the total number of residents in a state is 2 million and a total of 10 people died of mesothelioma, the death rate is 5 deaths per million.
-This formula provides a way of accounting for vast population differences.
-A state may have a high number of deaths but a low death rate.
-This can happen in more populous states.
+If the total number of residents in a state is 2 million, for example, and a total of 10 people died of mesothelioma, the death rate is 5 deaths per million.
+This formula provides a way for researchers to account for vast population differences between states.
+In more populous states, there may be a high number of mesothelioma deaths but a comparatively low death rate.

 Stage of Cancer